jannis-baum/bachelor-thesis/topic.md

 > Processing clinical pharmacogenomic findings for personalized accessibility to non-professionals

+> Processing clinical pharmacogenomic findings for personalized tangibility to non-professionals

+> Processing clinical pharmacogenomic findings for personalized comprehensibility in non-professionals

 > Processing clinical pharmacogenomic findings to provide personalized access for non-professionals

 > Providing personalized access to clinical pharmacogenomic findings to non-professionals

 > Processing clinical pharmacogenomic findings to create personalized access

+> Processing clinical pharmacogenomic findings for personalized access directed at non-professionals

+> Processing clinical pharmacogenomic findings to facilitate personalized access for non-professionals